Treatment Choices: Long-Lasting Effect vs Temporary Control

 A2: Yes.
 Surgery removes "apocrine glands" (causing odor), not "eccrine glands" (regulating body temperature).
 You'll still sweat after surgery, but typically 30-50% less than before.Q3: Can I try Botox first, then consider surgery later?

-A3: Absolutely.
-Many patients try Botox first to experience the effect, confirm they want a permanent solution, then decide on surgery.
+A3: In our experience.
+Many patients try Botox first to experience the effect, confirm they want a long-lasting solution, then decide on surgery.
 The two don't conflict.Q4: What about laser treatment for body odor?

 A4: Laser treatments (like miraDry) use heat energy to destroy sweat glands.
 Results vary—some patients report less-than-expected or temporary results.
 Cost is usually higher than surgery, and multiple treatments may be needed.Q5: Can oral medication treat body odor?

-A5: Currently no oral medication can cure body odor.
+A5: Currently no oral medication offers long-term improvement for body odor.
 Some medications can reduce sweating, but effects stop when you stop taking them, and side effects like dry mouth and constipation are possible.Treatment Decision Flowchart

 What's your body odor severity?